100% Employee Owned, Founded 1954

 Barcode technology utilizes 1D or 2D symbology to read the barcode and identify items using a laser scanner or camera.
 Typically barcodes are used at the end of a line to identify a product or item.
 On the other hand, RFID tags are generally placed on a part or transport device at the beginning of the process.
 These tags not only help identify the item, but also allow for information to be added as it moves through the process.
 Read/write heads are used to transmit and receive information to and from the RFID tags.

 If this sounds like automation that could benefit your operation, we want to hear from you.
-At Cross Company, we work directly with all of our customers to ensure that they’re getting the automation or robotic equipment they need to optimize their production process, reduce risk, and free up employees to work on more critical processes.
+At Cross Company, we work directly with all of our customers to ensure that they’re getting the industrial automation or robotic equipment they need to optimize their production process, reduce risk, and free up employees to work on more critical processes.

-Improve Your Production Efficiency
+Improve Your Industrial Manufacturing Efficiency

 The use of these technologies can greatly improve efficiency by reducing labor costs and raise the quality of your products by removing an opportunity for human error in data entry and improving your traceability.